 On the face of it, the Top Of The Rock has little going for it.
 It’s nowhere near as high as the other observation decks and nearly as expensive and nowhere near as iconic.
 It’s hard to see why you choose this over either the Empire State, the Freedom Tower, or the Edge.
 Well put simply: the View is better.

 For one you get an (almost, and seemingly less so by the year) unobstructed view of central park, the Empire State building only allows a very obscured partial view.
 You also get to see the Empire State, and this provides an incredibly attractive iconic view of the City with downtown and the freedom tower behind it.
 It is a truly special place.
 The Freedom Towers enclosed indoor space just doesn’t provide the feel of a true outdoor observation deck and is our least favorite deck.

 On top of the Main Terrace is another raised floor.
 It is Smaller than the main deck so it’s not exposed to the same drops.
 This means the large Glass Panels are removed.
 Only a small Slightly above waist-high fence/wall is in place.
 This puts you really on top of Manhatten with 360Degree views of the whole city.

 When you have finally had your fill of these staggering views, the lifts will whisk you off down to the ground level where you can spend some time exploring the Centre with loads of shops and dining areas.

 How Long to the Top Of The Rock?

 Overall the trip to the top can take around 20-30 minutes.
 That’s from the entrance to the top.
-At busy times you can add 15-20 mins on that!
+At busy times you can add 15-20 mins to that!
 It is a process however you are not stood queuing for that time but passing through the different elevators, corridors, exhibitions security, and photographers.